skip to main content

 What to check on your report

-If a lender has conducted a credit check on you, the name of the lender, date of the inquiry, and their address will appear on your credit report.
-If you see an unauthorized hard credit inquiry, it’s possible that it’s fraudulent.
-Contact the lender who performed the credit check to find out more details about the inquiry.
+If a lender conducted a credit check on you, the name of the lender, date of the inquiry, and their address will appear on your credit report.
+If you see an unauthorized hard credit inquiry, it could be fraudulent.
+Contact the lender that performed the credit check for details about the inquiry.

 No. 4: Public records

-While it’s unlikely you’ll see a tax lien or other civil judgments on your credit report, foreclosures and bankruptcy are reported in this section.
+While it’s unlikely you will see a tax lien or other civil judgments on your credit report, foreclosures and bankruptcy are reported in this section.

-From the date of filing, Chapter 7 bankruptcy is on your report for 10 years.
-Chapter 13 bankruptcy falls off after seven years, as does other types of negative information on your account, such as collections.
+From the date of filing, Chapter 7 bankruptcy will be on your report for 10 years.
+Chapter 13 bankruptcy falls off after 7 years, as do other types of negative information on your account, such as collections.

-“Any public records or negative items will be the biggest thing to pull your score down,” says Ryan Law, CFP, AFC, director of the Utah Valley University Money Management Resource Center.
+“Any public records or negative items will be the biggest thing to pull your score down,” says Ryan Law, CFP, AFC, and Money Success Center Director at Utah Valley University.
 “You want to make sure all the information here is correct.”

 What to check on your report